pradeepksharma22/lending-club-case-study/README.md

 ## Technologies Used
-- library - version 1.0
+- pandas library - version 1.0
-- library - version 2.0
+- numpy library - version 2.0
+- matplotlib library - version 3.0
-- library - version 3.0
+- seaborn library - version 3.0

 <!-- As the libraries versions keep on changing, it is recommended to mention the version of library used in this project -->